klauseduard/under-over-models/chapters/03-organizational-models.md

 Beyond this specific example, a broader interpretation of Conway's Law suggests that the design of a software application or any system will reflect not just the communication pathways but also the overarching organizational structure, beliefs, culture, and even the underlying philosophy of the company that created it.
+This principle has found renewed relevance in modern software architecture approaches like microservices, where services often align with team boundaries ([Thoughtworks on Conway's Law](https://www.thoughtworks.com/insights/articles/demystifying-conways-law)).

 This law underscores how crucial effective communication and collaboration are for successful product development.
 A lack of proper communication during the development process can lead to fragmented or poorly integrated systems,